highfellow/node-l10n/README.md

 node-l10n
 =========

 A localisation module for nodejs based on <https://github.com/fabi1cazenave/webL10n>.
 This is the core translation engine only, ported to nodejs in a way that is platform-neutral.
-The browser-dependent code will go into node-l10n-browser (TODO).
+The platform-dependent code is in separate adapter modules - node-l10n-file for the filesystem under nodejs, and node-l10n-browser for the browser.

-To use this module, you need to choose an adapter that is suitable for your application (e.g. browser or filesystem).
+To use this module, you need to choose an adapter that is suitable for your application.
 The adapter handles loading localisation resource files; everything else is in this module.

 API
 ===